 Background & Purpose

 A local arts agency is defined as the official county-designated organization that supports arts and cultural activity in service to individuals and communities throughout an entire county.
 Local arts agencies provide financial support, services, and/or other programming to a variety of arts organizations, individual artists, and the community.
-A local arts agency can be an agency of local government, a nonprofit organization, or a hybrid of the two.
+A local arts agency can be a unit of local government or a nonprofit organization.

 Eligible Request Amounts